-As the EAA’s 2025 deadline gets closer, businesses need to start preparing to ensure their websites and mobile applications are compliant.
+The deadline for the European Accessibility Act implementation is in June 2025, and many businesses need to ensure their websites and mobile applications are compliant.
 But where to begin?

-This blog post outlines the actionable steps, shared at the event, for e-commerce businesses to kickstart their work towards not only obtaining but maintaining EAA compliance, ensuring they’re continuously adhering to regulations all the while opening their doors wider to a more diverse customer base.
+This blog post outlines the actionable steps for ecommerce businesses to kickstart their work towards not only obtaining but maintaining EAA compliance, ensuring they’re continuously adhering to regulations all the while opening their doors wider to a more diverse customer base.

 TABLE OF CONTENTS